WalrusChild/EmbedBuilder/README.md

 # Disclaimer:

-This is technically against Discord TOS, so be careful.
+This is technically against Discord TOS (self botting), so be careful.
 I created this projects to become more familiar with the Discord API.

 # What does it do?